When Did Italy Close Travel From China

 READ

-When Would It Be Safe to Travel to Italy
+Is It Safe to Travel to Italy With Isis Threat

 The closure of travel from China was part of Italy’s initial response to the COVID-19 outbreak.
 The government took proactive measures to prevent the virus from spreading within its borders, recognizing the potential threat it posed to public health and safety.
 As a result, all flights between Italy and China were suspended, and Italian citizens were advised not to travel to China unless absolutely necessary.